 China had also tried to keep close to Suu Kyi, while maintaining ties to the army that overthrew her.
 But balancing these relationships has become more and more precarious.

 Meanwhile, in an ominous sign, the Thai army on Monday (March 15) said it plans to set up temporary camps in Ranong and Chumphon provinces, several hours south of Bangkok, for Myanmar nationals fleeing political violence, as the death toll among protesters opposed to the military coup there continues to escalate.

 Maj Gen Santi Sakuntak, commander of the Thep Satri Task Force, said on Monday that Muang, La-un and Kra Buri districts in Ranong and Tha Sae district in neighbouring Chumphon have been designated as areas for temporary shelters.

 He said Thailand would accept them on humanitarian grounds and send them back after the situation returns to normal, instead of setting up permanent refugee camps at the border.

 Thailand and Myanmar share a 2,400km border, and relations between the two countries’ military leaders are currently close and warm.
 So, the fact that Thai leaders – who were previous seen as anxious to return refugees who have lived in the country for several decades already – suggests they fear the crisis in Myanmar will get far worse in coming months.

 Bangkok was criticized last week by rights groups for turning back refugees who attempted to cross into the Kingdom from Tachilek (opposite Mae Sai in the far north), but officials denied them entry, saying they risked bringing Covid-19 and causing a health crisis.

-* NOTE: This report was amended on Tuesday March 16 after claims emerged that cast doubt on whether protesters were responsible for the factory fires in Yangon.
+NOTE: This report was amended on Tuesday March 16, 2021 after claims emerged that cast doubt on whether protesters were responsible for the factory fires in Yangon.
 Further minor edits were done on July 20, 2022 when the page was upgraded to new style standards.